obestwalter/i3configger/README.md

 So in short: `select` integrate different partial files and `set` assigns values to arbitrary variables that are set anywhere in the configuration.

 Config partials that follow the naming scheme \<key\>.\<value\>.conf are only rendered into the config if explicitly set via configuration or a message from the command line (which then will be persisted).

-##  Features

-* build main config and one or several i3status configs from the same sources
-* variables are handled slightly more intelligently than i3 does it (variables assigned to other variables are resolved)
-* end of line comments are possible (removed at build time)
-* variables in i3status configs are also resolved (set anywhere in the sources)
-* reload or restart i3 when a change has been done (using `i3-msg`)
-* notify when new config has been created and activated (using `notify-send`)
-* simple way to render partials based on selectors (see example above)
-* simple way to communicate settings to renderer (`$i3configger_key value`)
-* build config as one shot script or watch for changes (foreground and daemon)
-* If `i3 -C fails` with the newly rendered config, the old config will be kept, no harm done

-## Installation

-**Note** the code is Python 3.6 only.
-I want to play with the new toys :)

-`i3configger` is released on [the Python Package Index](https://pypi.org/project/i3configger/).
-The standard installation method is:

-    $ pip install i3configger

 ## Resources